TheElectronicMusicProject/lvgl_synthesizer/lv_platformio_simulation/README.md

 # My TODO list

-Under my TODO list there are the original instrucitons.
+Under my TODO list there are the original instructions.
 Here I track the functionalities I want to implement and I've already implemented.
 Every further suggestion is appreciated!